 The pension benefit you will receive is based on your years of Pension Service and your Computation Pay.
-You need at least five (5) years of Pension Service credit to be eligible for a service pension benefit.
+You need at least ten (10) years of Pension Service credit and must have attained the age of 55 to be eligible for a service pension benefit.